lucamodica/Android-app-lesson-booking/README.md

-# Android app lesson booking
+# Android app Lesson Booking

 Android app for *create and manage booking for lessons*.
 It's developed in Java and communicates with the server realized in [Web-app Lesson Booking](https://github.com/lucamodica/TWEB-project).
 Guest users can also access to the app, to visualize the course catalogue.